 Understanding Portuguese has a knock-on effect when starting to learn any other Romance language like Spanish, Italian, French, and Romanian.
 Knowledge of one makes it much easier to pick up any of the others, since they all evolved from Latin and still share grammar and syntax, and have lots of similar vocabulary.

 Brazilian music, festivities, and movies are very much appreciated all over the world!
 Brazil is the only country that has won the World Soccer Cup five times!
 Portugal is the UEFA Euro 2016 champion.

 Cristiano Ronaldo is the best football player in the world.
 Proficiency in the language can help you to understand the commentary on the football game you’re watching.

 Portuguese ruled Goa from 1510 to 1961.
 They were the first Europeans to settle and colonize in India.
 They came to India mainly to trade spices but gradually made colonies here.
 The first Portugal encounter with India occurred in May 1498 when Vasco da Gama landed in Calicut (present-day Kozhikode).

 Afonso de Albuquerque invaded Goa in 1510 and fought the Battle of Goa with the forces of Sultan of Bijapur Adil Shah.
 In this battle, he was able to take possession of some of the territories of Goa and made them their colonies.
 In 1530 the capital of Portuguese India was transferred from Cochin to Goa.

-By 19th century, They were confined to only Goa, Daman and Diu.
-They retained it till 1961, when the armies of Independent India forced them out.
-Goa is an ideal place to learn this language thanks to Portuguese-speaking locals, many Lusophone activities, including the screening of films, music concerts and seminars, events and many more.
+By the 19th century, They were confined to only Goa, Daman, and Diu.
+They retained it till 1961 when the armies of Independent India forced them out.
+Goa is an ideal place to learn this language thanks to Portuguese-speaking locals, many Lusophone activities, including the screening of films, music concerts and seminars, events, and many more.
 Goa offers the best environment to study this language in the country and could turn into a hub for Portuguese studies in India.